 Recycling efforts expanded

-The operation was so successful it led us to develop other methods for recycling all kinds of materials: wooden pallets, waste oil, tires, antifreeze, batteries, scrap iron, aluminum, magazines, newspapers, waste paper, ink cartridges, fluorescent bulbs, plastic shrink wrap, plastic grocery sacks and plastic bottles.
+The operation was so successful it led to development of other methods for recycling materials: wooden pallets, waste oil, tires, antifreeze, batteries, scrap iron, aluminum, magazines, newspapers, waste paper, ink cartridges, fluorescent bulbs, plastic shrink wrap, plastic grocery sacks, and plastic bottles.

 Today we recycle:

-Materials are collected at our recycling facility for initial processing and then shipped to major recyclers for final recycling.
+Materials are collected at our recycling facility for initial handling and then shipped to major recyclers for final processing.

-While we've made some great strides, we promise to continue searching for ways to positively impact our environment-and your pocketbook.
+While we've made great strides, we promise to continue searching for ways to positively impact our environment.